xyproto/algernon/README.md

 * Supports rate limiting, by using [tollbooth](https://github.com/didip/tollbooth).
 * The `help` command is available at the Lua REPL, for a quick overview of the available Lua functions.
 * Can load plugins written in any language.
 Plugins must offer the `Lua.Code` and `Lua.Help` functions and talk JSON-RPC over stderr+stdin.
 See [pie](https://github.com/natefinch/pie) for more information.
 Sample plugins for Go and Python are in the `plugins` directory.
-* An `.zip` file can be a self-contained Algernon application with a `serverconf.lua` file and all files needed to serve a web page.
+* Thread-safe file caching is built-in, with several available cache modes (for only caching images, for example).
-* Thread-safe caching is built-in.
+* An `.zip` or `.alg` file can be a self-contained Algernon application that contains a `serverconf.lua` file and everything needed to serve a dynamic web page.

 Overview